 - Do I Really Sound Like That?: Despite her lovably cute voice, she isn't very fond of listening to it herself.
-This led to an ironic meta joke in which Pinkie gushes over Fluttershy's singing voice (unlike Pinkie, Libman does Fluttershy's singing herself).
+This led to an ironic meta joke in which Pinkie gushes over Fluttershy's singing voice (unlike with Pinkie, Libman does Fluttershy's vocals herself).

 - Vocal Evolution: She joked at Fushicon 2011 how this hasn't happened to her, see the page quote.

 - Likewise Vocal Dissonance; five foot one and still squeaky.

 - Woman of a Thousand Voices: As she demonstrates in the Eddie Murphy-esque "After-Birthday Party" sequence in "Party of One."